 Essential amino acids.
-Valine.
-Daily rate.
-Lack of Valine Valine in which foods contain
+Valin.
+Daily norm.
+Valine deficiency Which foods contain valine?

-Valine(2-Amino-3-methylbutanoic acid L-Valine) is an essential aliphatic amino acid that has a stimulating effect.
-This is one of 20 proteinogenic amino acids.
-In the body, it is present in the composition of proteins and in free form.
-It got its name from the valerian plant.
+Valin(2-amino-3-methylbutanoic acid L-Valine) is an essential aliphatic amino acid that has a stimulating effect.
+This is one of the 20 proteinogenic amino acids.
+It is present in the body as part of proteins and in free form.
+It got its name in honor of the valerian plant.

-Valine is the starting material for the biosynthesis of Vitamin B5 and penicillin.
-Valine is a branched-chain amino acid, which means it can be used as a powerful source of energy by your muscles.
+Valine is a starting substance in the biosynthesis of Vitamin B5 and penicillin.
+Valine is a branched amino acid, which means it can be used by muscles as a powerful source of energy.

-The body's daily requirement for valine for an ordinary person is 3-4 grams.
-Depending on age, lifestyle, health status, this need for valine can range from 1.8 to 5, and in some cases up to 7 g per day.
-The best effect is obtained when valine is used together with and.
-At the same time, it is combined with all amino acids of the protein group.
+The body's daily requirement for valine is ordinary person is 3-4 grams.
+Depending on age, lifestyle, and health status, this need for valine can range from 1.8 to 5 and in some cases up to 7 g per day.
+Best effect achieved by using valine together with and.
+At the same time, it combines with all amino acids of the protein group.

-But do not forget that in the lack or excess of this essential amino acid, unpleasant consequences arise, entailing damage to health.
+But we should not forget that in a deficiency or excess of this essential amino acid, unpleasant consequences, causing damage to health.

-With a lack of valine in the body, immunity is weakened, memory deteriorates, sleep is disturbed, this also affects a decrease in serotonin levels, which provokes mental disorders, despondency.
-With frequent straining of the muscles of the body, bodybuilding, a lack of valine leads to the destruction of some of the contractile proteins.
-Deficiency of this essential amino acid causes frequent skin inflammation and dermatitis.
-Even a small decrease in the amount of valine needed by the body affects the absorption of other amino acids.
-Children are more vulnerable to a lack of this amino acid, especially those who adhere to a diet in the final stage of the course of food allergies.
+With a lack of valine in the body, the immune system is weakened, memory deteriorates, sleep is disturbed, and this also affects the decrease in serotonin levels, which provokes mental disorders, despondency.
+With frequent tension in the muscles of the body, bodybuilding, a lack of valine leads to the destruction of part of the contractile proteins.
+Deficiency of this essential amino acid causes frequent skin inflammatory diseases and these include dermatitis.
+Even a small decrease needed by the body the amount of valine affects the digestibility of other amino acids.
+Children are more vulnerable to a deficiency of this amino acid, especially those who adhere to a diet in the final stages of development. food allergies.
 Their body requires proper nutrition, as little stress and manifestations of depression as possible.
-This also applies to people on high protein diets.
-The fact is that valine is involved in the removal of protein metabolism products, in the transport of nitrogen obtained with proteins from the liver to other tissues.
+People on diets, with high content protein, this also applies.
+The fact is that valine is involved in the removal of protein metabolic products and in the transport of nitrogen obtained with proteins from the liver to other tissues.

-An excess of this proteinogenic amino acid can also have unfavorable consequences.
+An excess of this proteinogenic amino acid can also have adverse consequences.

-With an excess of valine in the body, there is a fluctuation or deterioration in the passage of nerve impulses, this can manifest itself as chills throughout the body, numbness and tingling in the extremities, up to hallucinations.
-There may be problems with the gastrointestinal tract, blood clots, interference with the liver and kidneys.
-Each person should focus on this point so that you can be completely healthy people and receive only the benefits of taking valine, without negatively affecting the body.
+When there is an excess of valine in the body, fluctuations or worsening of passage occur. nerve impulses, this can manifest itself as chills throughout the body, numbness and tingling in the extremities, even hallucinations.
+Problems with the gastrointestinal tract, blood thickening, and interference with the liver and kidneys may occur.
+Every person should focus their attention on this point so that you can be completely healthy people and receive only the benefits of taking valine, without negative effects on the body.

 Valine, like other amino acids, is very important for the life of the body.
 As mentioned earlier, valine is a powerful source of energy for muscles, it is involved in their development and recovery, which is why it is so often used in bodybuilding.
-It supports the normal exchange of nitrogen in the body.
-And also, this amino acid contributes to the proper functioning of the immune system, tissue regeneration after diseases, injuries and has a positive effect on the central nervous system and the ANS.
+It supports normal nitrogen metabolism in the body.
+Also, this amino acid promotes the proper functioning of the immune system, tissue regeneration after illnesses, injuries, and has a positive effect on the central nervous system and autonomic nervous system.

-Valine prevents serotonin levels from dropping, one of the main neurotransmitters that boosts mood and adds sparkle to the eyes.
-Responsible for many hormonal processes, increases the production of growth hormone, thyroid and adrenal glands.
-Reduces the sensitivity of a living body to pain, improves adaptation to heat and cold.
+Valine prevents the level of serotonin from decreasing, one of the main neurotransmitters that improves mood and adds shine to the eyes.
+Responsible for many hormonal processes, increases the production of growth hormone, thyroid gland and adrenal glands.
+Reduces the sensitivity of the living body to pain, improves adaptation to heat and cold.
 And in the fight against obesity, this amino acid helps suppress cravings.

-Valine is considered an important element in the treatment of bad habits such as alcoholism and smoking.
-Thanks to him, these weaknesses gradually disappear from a person's life.
+Valine is considered important element in treatment bad habits such as alcoholism and smoking.
+Thanks to him, these weaknesses gradually disappear from a person’s life.

-Despite its beneficial properties, valine in the form of dietary supplements also has its own contraindications and harm.
+Contrary to their beneficial properties valine in the form of dietary supplements also has its contraindications and harm.

 Contraindications and harm of valine

-Valine supplementation should be administered under medical supervision.
+Valine supplementation should be done under medical supervision.
 Independent actions in this direction can end in a sad outcome.
-It is contraindicated in people with severe hepatic, renal and heart failure, children under adulthood, pregnant women, as well as during lactation, with hepatitis, diabetes, metabolic disorders of amino acids, individual intolerance.
+It is contraindicated for people with severe liver, kidney and heart failure, children under adulthood, pregnant women, as well as during lactation, hepatitis, diabetes, amino acid metabolism disorders, individual intolerance.

-Damage to valine can include symptoms such as nausea (vomiting), heart palpitations, hallucinations, and chills.
+Valine may cause harm due to symptoms such as nausea (vomiting), rapid heartbeat, hallucinations, and chills.

-In order not to endanger our body, to be more beautiful, calmer and more resistant to stressful situations, you should know what foods contain valine.
+In order not to expose our body to danger, to be more beautiful, calmer and more resistant to stressful situations, you should know which foods contain valine.

-We can get valine from food of plant and animal origin.
-Foods with the highest amounts of valine include chicken eggs and fillets, cheeses, cow's milk, beef, salmon, squid.
-Valine is also found in non-milled rice, corn flour, walnuts, pistachios, peas, red beans, pumpkin seeds, and seaweed.
+We can obtain valine from food products of plant and animal origin.
+For food products containing greatest number valine, include chicken eggs and fillets, cheeses, cow's milk, beef, salmon, squid.
+Valine is also found in unmilled rice, corn flour, walnuts, pistachios, peas, red beans, pumpkin seeds and seaweed.

-And you also need to know how the process of cooking food affects the content of amino acids, including valine.
+You also need to know how the food preparation process affects the content of amino acids, including valine.

-Valine content changes during food preparation, as is the case with other amino acids.
-So, there is more of this amino acid in boiled form or cooked as a result of stewing meat, chicken fillets and fish than in raw, canned or fried ones.
-As for chicken eggs, there is more amino acid valine in fried form than in boiled and raw eggs.
+The content of valine changes during food preparation, as is the case with other amino acids.
+Thus, there is more of this amino acid in boiled or stewed meat, chicken and fish than in raw, canned or fried meat.
+As for chicken eggs, then in fried form there is more amino acid valine than in boiled and raw eggs.

 If you liked the information, please click the button

-Its scientific name is 2-amino-3-methylbutanoic acid, or aliphatic α-amino acid, one of the 20 proteinogenic amino acids, is part of almost all known.
+Its scientific name is 2-amino-3-methylbutanoic acid, or aliphatic α-amino acid, one of 20 proteinogenic amino acids, is part of almost all known ones.

 Chemical formula: C5H11NO2

-It is one of the essential amino acids.
+This is one of the essential amino acids.
 It promotes the absorption and assimilation of other amino acids, participates in the synthesis of proteins, in particular, determines their structure.
-It is also the basis for the synthesis.
+It is also a basis for synthesis.

-But still, its main role is to support the health and tone of the muscles of a person, his immune system.
-The liver, if necessary, converts this amino acid into glucose, and sends it to the muscles.
+But still, its main role is to support the health and tone of a person’s muscles, his immune system.
+The liver, if necessary, converts this amino acid into glucose and sends it to the muscles.

-It is also important for human mental health and liver health, it takes part in the removal of toxic substances from their body.
+It is important for human mental health and liver health; it takes part in the removal of toxic substances from the body.

-As a prophylaxis, it is used against brain damage and for the treatment of liver diseases (hepatitis, cirrhosis).
+As a preventive measure, it is used against brain damage and to treat liver diseases (hepatitis, cirrhosis).

 Main functions and benefits

-Valine is really an essential amino acid: without it, the human body has a very hard time.
+Valine is a truly essential amino acid: without it, the human body has a very hard time.

-In the first years of life, the child becomes vulnerable to disease, especially when the mother's antibodies cease to protect him.
-And this is where the correct intake of valine becomes extremely important.
-After all, it is he who forms and supports the baby's immune system.
+In the first years of life, a child becomes vulnerable to disease, especially when the mother's antibodies no longer protect him.
+This is where proper valine intake becomes extremely important.
+After all, it is he who forms and supports the baby’s immune system.

-A growing body also requires this amino acid to build and strengthen muscles.
+A growing body requires this amino acid to build and strengthen muscles.

-Its role also increases during active mental stress, which children have during their studies.
+Its role also increases during active mental stress, which children experience during school.
 Also used to support mental health.

 For adults

-But valine is not just for the development of children.
+But valine is needed not only for the development of children.
 Adults should also monitor their intake of this substance.
 After all, it has the following properties:

 • increasing endurance and resistance to extreme situations;